Jumpscale/Docs/MultiNode/AgentController2/EasyClient.md

 * if nid specified then roles not used, roles=[] means we ignore it and then we execute over gid & nid
     * gid==None: means all gids
     * nid==None: means all nids

+>Q: Does this mean when roles is given (nid=None) we should fanout by default (to all agents that satisfies the set of given roles).
+I think we need to add a specific `fanout` flag in case roles is given so we either run on all `nids` or execute on 1 agent that satisfies the roles

 * die is std True
 * timeout is std 5 sec, if timeout raise an error
 * if more than 1 agent involved, then output is concatenation per agent of